notadamking/RLTrader/README.md

 While you could just let the agent train and run with the default PPO2 hyper-parameters, your agent would likely not be very profitable.
 The `stable-baselines` library provides a great set of default parameters that work for most problem domains, but we need to better.

 To do this, you will need to run `optimize.py`.
-Within the file, you can define the `reward_strategy` for the environment to use, this is currently defaulted to `sortino`.

 ```bash
 python ./optimize.py